Crystal Healing for Gaslighting: Signs, Support, and Recovery

 Gaslighters seek to control you by controlling the narrative – they shape the story the way they want it to be told – so trying to argue or convince them of another perspective will just be a waste of your time and energy.

-Here are some ways you can find help, and also some crystal healing suggestions below that helped me:
+Here are some ways you can find help, and also some crystal healing for gaslighting suggestions that helped me:

 • Prioritize self-care.
 Regular self-care practices or routines help to reinforce your sense of self-worth and can help provide the space + energy for recovery.
 Whether it’s getting out for walks, taking time to process what’s happening to you, meditating, or working with crystals, maintaining a mind-body connection can help you stay centered in your truth.